Preinstalling the Oracle Cloud Development Kit

 - Go to the Stack details page for your newly provisioned instance:

-- Click the name of the stack to display its detail page.
+- Click the name of the stack to display its details page.

 - Click the Application information tab.